Pelican: Correcting Hallucination in Vision-LLMs via Claim Decomposition and Program of Thought Verification: Experiment

 \subsection{Visual Understanding}

 We evaluate \algo on visual understanding using the MME benchmark, as shown in the last column of \autoref{tab:hal_mme_results} and \autoref{tab:hal_mme_us_vs_baseline_results}.
 We focus on four key categories that significantly contribute to hallucination: object-level (existence and count) and attribute-level (position and color).
 Our results demonstrate that \algo significantly improves visual understanding when integrated with these models.
-For instance, mPlug-OWL initially underperforms, but when integrated with our approach, we observe a remarkable 363 To accurately answer questions about count and position, the model must localize and reference regions based on size, considering that objects can be in the foreground or background and may blend with similar colors from the surroundings.
+For instance, mPlug-OWL initially underperforms, but when integrated with our approach, we observe a remarkable $146\%$ improvement.
+Moreover, compared to LLaVA-v1.6, which exhibits superior performance, we achieve an overall $5.4\%$ improvement, particularly over $\sim 40\%$ improvement in the count and position categories, which are considered the most challenging.
+To accurately answer questions about count and position, the model must localize, and reference regions based on size, considering that objects can be in the foreground or background and may blend with similar colors from the surroundings.
 Furthermore, the model needs to contextualize the relative locations of objects within the image.
 Overcoming these challenges requires the model to perform detailed reasoning about the key elements and their attributes and relationships.
 Similar patterns are observed in \autoref{tab:hal_mme_us_vs_baseline_results}, where we outperform all baseline models, especially in count and position.
 However, in some cases, Volcano-13B achieves higher scores ($10\%$ and $5\%$ higher accuracy in existence and color) compared to \algo.
 This can be attributed to Volcano-13B being trained specifically to rewrite its response based on self-critique and using a larger LLM backbone.